ignatandrei/BlocklyAutomation/src/react_new_app/docs/docs/tutorial-language/csharp.md

 ![VisualAPI](/img/generated/root.png)

-and on Swaggers you will see your API's as blocks .
+and on _TBD_ image Swaggers section you will see your API's as blocks .

 :::tip

-If your API do not show see customize swaggers next section
+If your API do not show in swaggers sections see customize loading swaggers
 :::

-Next : **TBD** Customize swaggers
+## **Next : _TBD_ Customize swaggers**